renderedtext/semaphore-docs-new/source/docs/deploying-with-git-deploy.md

 ---
 layout: post
-title: How to deploy with git-deploy
+title: Deploying with git-deploy
-category: Deployment
+category: Deploying your application
 ---

 You can use [git-deploy](https://github.com/mislav/git-deploy) to deploy your app on Semaphore.
 To do that, you need to: